jhpyle/docassemble/_docs/initial.md

 {% endhighlight %}

-This sets the language to use for all of the remaining questions in the file for which a `language` is not specified.
-The purpose of this is to save typing; otherwise you would have to set a `language` for each question.
-Note that this does not extend to questions in `include`d files.
+This sets the language to use for all of the remaining questions in the file for which the [`language` modifier] is not specified.
+The purpose of this is to save typing; otherwise you would have to set the [`language` modifier] for each question.
+Note that this does not extend to questions in [`include`]d files.

 If your interview only supports one language, it is not necessary to (and probably not a good idea to) set a `default language`.